 The Victorians found thousands of ways to bring the natural world into the domestic sphere, like with the display of taxidermied animals or the incorporation of animal products and natural motifs into fashion and home furnishings.
 One of the most interesting ways was through drawing, another hobby for young ladies that was intended to put them in touch with the natural world and the search for the “picturesque.”
 We recently had two original drawings by Charlotte Brontë, and I wrote a piece explaining how they fit with the Victorian interest in the natural world and the need to provide young women with productive hobbies.

 Both men and women participated in these cultural trends, and there were definitely male seaweed collectors.
-In fact, Mary Carrington’s album contains a calling card for a man named W. H. Gould onto which has been placed a tiny seaweed specimen.
+In fact, Mary Carrington’s album contains a calling card for a man named W. H. Gould onto which has been placed beside a tiny seaweed specimen.
 But while male collectors were able to join the ranks of the professional scientists, women were largely restricted to domesticated versions of the same occupations.
 They were encouraged to collect seaweed not as a scientific undertaking but as a sentimental hobby and a social accomplishment.

 Part of the appeal was what a seaweed collection said about the collector.
 Anyone could appreciate and collect flowers, but painstakingly obtaining, preserving, and mounting seaweed specimens demonstrated patience, artistic talent, and the refined sensibilities necessary to appreciate the more subtle beauties of nature.
 Queen Victoria herself made a seaweed album as a young lady.
 I’ve searched all over for Victoria’s album, but have been unable to locate it.